 These insurance policies cover the most common risks of plumbing.

-A general liability policy covers third-party risks, such as damage caused by a pipe carried through a customer's home.
-Bundle it with commercial property insurance for savings in a business owner's policy (BOP).
+General liability insurance covers third-party risks, such as damage from a pipe carried in a customer's home.
+Bundle it with commercial property for savings in a business owner's policy (BOP).

 A BOP bundles general liability coverage and commercial property insurance at a discount.
 It's often the most cost-effective type of insurance for plumbers.

-Most states require a workers' compensation policy for plumbing businesses that have employees.
+Most states require a workers' comp policy for plumbing businesses with employees.
 It also protects sole proprietors from work-related medical costs that health insurance might deny.

 This policy helps pay for repair or replacement of a plumbing contractor's pipe cutters, blowtorches, and other tools and equipment.
 It's a type of inland marine insurance.